KAZAN. INTERPRETATION

 Mixed media.
 2017

-The residency’s prompt, "A New Local History," tasked contemporary artists from Moscow with a paradoxical mission: to arrive in Kazan and "discover" the local identity of the Tatarstan region within a mere ten days.
-Driven by the art market's trend of "discovering provincial talents," a Moscow gallery sponsored the event, seemingly eager to extract cultural capital from a region with its own presidency, language, and distinct history—a territory conquered by Ivan the Terrible yet historically ignored by the Russian "center."
+The residency prompt, “A New Local History,” tasked contemporary artists from Moscow with a paradoxical mission: to arrive in Kazan and “discover” the local identity of the Tatarstan region within a mere ten days.
+Driven by the art market’s trend of “discovering provincial talents,” a Moscow gallery sponsored the project, seemingly eager to extract cultural capital from a region with its own presidency, language, and distinct history—a territory conquered by Ivan the Terrible yet historically marginalized by the Russian “center.”

-The resulting series highlights the disconnect between the digital gaze of the capital and the ground reality of the province.
-To complete the critique, the artists conducted frank interviews with other residency participants, exposing the colonial undertones of the project.
-Presented as a bureaucratic report—mimicking the aesthetic of state administration—the installation was summarily removed following a visit from the main sponsor.
+To extend the critique, I conducted informal interviews with other participants, revealing the subtle colonial undertones embedded in the premise of the project.
+Presented as a bureaucratic report, borrowing the visual language of state administration, the installation was ultimately removed following a visit from the main sponsor.